Sergio-Ochoa24/Sergio-Ochoa24/README.md

 - 👀 I’m interested in business data analytics
 - 🌱 I’m currently learning javascript, R programming language, and data science.
 - 📫 How to reach me: I am reachable at Sergioalexen24@gmail.com
-- ⚡ Fun fact: I am a student for life, and love new challenges.
+- ⚡ Fun fact: God First, I enjoy going on walks, and I love new challenges.

 <!---
 Sergio-Ochoa24/Sergio-Ochoa24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.